Dual-Stack Networking: Running IPv4 and IPv6 Together

 What is Dual-Stack?

-Dual-stack is a network configuration where devices and infrastructure support both IPv4 and IPv6 simultaneously.
+Dual-stack is a network configuration where devices and infrastructure support both IPv4 and IPv6 simultaneously as defined in RFC 4213.
 This allows seamless communication using either protocol, enabling gradual IPv6 adoption while maintaining IPv4 compatibility.

 Basic Concept